 [Heading inserted by No. 6 of 2008 s.
 13.]

-13. Jurisdiction to grant bail, who has etc. (Sch.
+13. Jurisdiction to grant bail, who has and exercise of (Sch.
 1)

 (1) Jurisdiction to grant bail for any appearance described in the first column of Part A of Schedule 1 is vested in the judicial officer or authorised officer specified in the second column of that Part opposite thereto and shall be exercised subject to and in accordance with this Part and the further provisions in Parts B, C and D of Schedule 1.